-In 2015, EUR 800k was recognized as an expense in the income statement in respect of operating leases (2014: EUR 1 017k).
+In 2016, EUR 557k was recognized as an expense in the income statement in respect of operating leases (2015: EUR 800k).
+EUR 384k was related to building rent and EUR 173k was related to rental cars.

 Leases as lessor

 There are no non-cancelable operating sublease rentals as receivable.